CindyX0/CS506Final_Project/README.md

 From the classification report, the model showed solid precision and accuracy for all three satisfaction outcomes

 The model demonstrated strong performance across all three target variables: relationship satisfaction (RELSATIS), relationship happiness (RELHAPPY), and relationship reward (RELREWAR).
 For RELSATIS, the model achieved a high precision of 0.99 and an accuracy of 98.4%, showing its ability to consistently make correct predictions across different satisfaction levels.
-Similarly, for RELREWAR, the model maintained a high level of performance with a precision of 0.99 and accuracy of 97.8%.
+Similarly, for RELREWAR, the model maintained a high level of performance with a precision of 0.99 and an accuracy of 97.8%.
 The performance for RELHAPPY, while still strong, was slightly lower, with a precision of 0.98 and an accuracy of 95.1%.

 Cross-Validation Results:
 To validate the model’s consistency and generalizability, 5-fold cross-validation was applied to each satisfaction metric.
 The average precision scores across folds were: